What We Love About: Microfiber

 Colorfast – it maintains its color without fading and stays new looking for years, allowing endless color possibilities, including deep or bright saturated shades.

 Kid and pet-friendly – microfiber’s durability and stain resistant qualities make it an especially great choice for busy homes with kids and pets.

 Keeps allergens out – the tight weave forms a barrier that keeps allergens such as dust mites and dander out, meaning your furniture won’t harbor these allergens.

 Affordability – as if the benefits list isn’t already long enough, microfiber happens to be much less expensive than suede.
 It is an affordable luxury.

 With so many benefits, you may wonder if there are any drawbacks.
 First remember that as with any product, there are different levels of quality and weights in manufacturing.
-The physical strength of microfiber fabric is determined by the number of face yarns per square inch in both the warp and the fill direction -- the larger the number, the tighter the weave, resulting in a more durable fabric.
-Look for fabric manufactures with good reputation of producing a quality product.
+The physical strength of microfiber fabric is determined by the number of face yarns per square inch in both the warp and the fill direction — the larger the number, the tighter the weave, resulting in a more durable fabric.
+Look for fabric manufactures with a good reputation of producing a quality product.
 Additionally, look at the furniture in the showroom since it is likely to have gotten quite a bit of action on the store floor.
-Does it looked stretched and saggy?
+Does it look stretched and saggy?
 Are the seams tightly and well sewn or is the fabric pulling?
-Is the stitching and fabric holding up well to high volume use?
+Are the stitching and fabric holding up well to high volume use?

 Keep in mind that some consumers have found that with certain brands, light colors can pick up dye from jeans and pants.
 This type of discoloration can be difficult to remove.
 Also, oily residue and lotion can leave soil the surface and be difficult to clean off.
 Some owners do not care for the velvety nature of microfiber that leaves directional marks and swirls after use.
 Different brands and different colors can make this characteristic stand out more or less.
 And finally, some microfibers can get staticky, attracting lint and fur.